TV6 INVESTIGATES: QCA human trafficking survivor shares her story

 The program, she said, has been enormously helpful in her healing.
 She told TV6, "It's something I don't think I'll ever be able to thank them and repay them enough for what they've done."

 She also reminds herself every day that she is out of the situation and safe.
-She tells TV6 it is necessity in the healing process.
+She told TV6 it is necessity in the healing process.
 "I think there's two things that really helped me," she said, "The first thing is to remind myself that I'm safe and away from him and that... the atmosphere and environment.
 I'm safe.
 The second thing is I've had advocates, counselors, family members say this, "it's time to take care of yourself.
 It's okay to be a little selfish.
 Take a nap, get some fast food, things like that... that make you feel good."

 She said she wants to share her story to show others this does happen locally, and that it is always good to know the signs to look out for.